Threshold Test

 Important Tips for Outdoor Running Test

-However you need to increase your pace at the right timing checkpoints.
-You could use a watch (that is not recording) to provide alerts to increase pace.
+• You need to increase your pace at the right timing checkpoints.
+You could use a watch to provide alerts to increase pace.

 • Phone GPS is not reliable for calculating pace.
 You may need to use your own judgment / feel if the displayed pace data is unreliable.